At virus milestone, Italian priest reflects on loss, lessons

 Bergamo recorded its first positive case Feb.
 23, two days after Italy’s first locally transmitted case was detected.
 By the end of March, the province of Bergamo had registered a 571% increase in deaths compared with the five-year monthly average — the biggest increase in Italy and one of the biggest localized increases in mortality rate in Europe.

 Many of those deaths don’t even figure into Italy’s official COVID-19 toll of 35,851, the second highest in Europe after Britain, because so many of Bergamo’s victims died at home or in nursing homes without having ever been tested.
 Seriate, a town of 25,000 along Bergamo’s Serio river, was particularly hard-hit, losing 200 residents.
-Carminate says around half were parishioners whom he knew personally.
+Carminati says around half were parishioners whom he knew personally.

 “This is the thing that made winter more tragic then.
-There were no leaves on the trees, and it was all gray,” he recalled this week during one of his regular visits to the cemetery to visit with his flock.
+There were no leaves on the trees, and it was all gray,” he recalled this week during one of his regular visits to the cemetery to visit with his COVID-slain flock.
 “I certainly remember it as something gray and dark, something from which you felt like you couldn’t get out: a tunnel that never ended.”

 Early on in the outbreak, the first in the West, Carminati opened the doors of one of his churches, St. Joseph’s, to house the coffins that had nowhere to go because local cemeteries and crematoria were full.